networking101/microcorruption/Bangalore/README.md

 # Bangalore
 ## TLDR
+DEP (Data Execution Prevention) is enabled.
+The program is vulnerable to a stack buffer overflow.
+Use interrupt 0x11 to make page 0x3f executable.
+Jump to the stack to execute instructions that will call interrupt 0x7f.

 ## Details
 The LockIT Pro c.01  is the first of a new series  of locks.
 It is